waleed-kotib/VC_Proj/trunk/coccinella/README.txt

       "www.jabber.org" or "www.jabberstudio.org" for more information,
       and to obtain your own server.

-      To get started with a Jabber server, register an account (if you haven't already) using the Jabber/New Account...  menu, and fill in the fields.
+    * To get started with a Jabber server, register an account (if you haven't already) using the Jabber/New Account...  menu, and fill in the fields.
 When you later log on, you do it from the Jabber/Login... menu, and pick the server you have an account at.
 Or just use the Setup Assistant menu command.

-    * Peer-to-peer: This is the "raw" configuration, where users connect directly to each other, and not via an external server.
-This mode does not deliver the kind of user administration that is supplied by the Jabber system, such as contact lists, online/offline, offline delivery etc. It is therefore NOT recommended to use.

 Installation: